hotosm/damage-assessment-infra/Documentation/05 Application/04 Application Configuration.md

 The Azure Portal can be used to download / upload / edit blobs.
 Azure Storage Explorer can be used to download / upload blobs.

-When uploading a revised version of a configuration blob ensure that the file extension is set as `.json`.
+When uploading any configuration blob(s) ensure that the file extension is set as `.json`.
 This will set the blob content type to `application/json`.
 If the blob content type isn't `application/json` then the configuration initialisation process will fail.

 ## Configuring the Outbound Storage Account for Access by the 510 Team